-- An analysis demonstrating that the materiality threshold test has been met and that the amounts will have a significant influence on the operation of the distributor. - Justification that the amounts to be incurred will be prudent.
-This means that the distributor's decision to incur the amounts represents the most cost-effective option (but not necessarily the least initial cost) for ratepayers. - Justification that amounts being sought are directly related to the cause, which must be clearly outside of the base upon which current rates were derived. - Evidence that the incremental revenue requested will not be recovered through other means (e.g., it is not, in full or in part, included in base rates or being funded by the expansion of service to include new customers and other load growth). - Details by project for the proposed capital spending plan for the expected inservice year. - A description of the proposed capital projects and expected in-service dates. - Calculation of the revenue requirement (i.e. the cost of capital, depreciation, and PILs) associated with each proposed incremental capital project.
+An analysis demonstrating that the materiality threshold test has been met and that the amounts will have a significant influence on the operation of the distributor.

-- Calculation of each incremental project's revenue requirement that will be offset by revenue generated through other means (e.g. customer contributions in aid of construction). - A description of the actions the distributor would take in the event that the OEB does not approve the application. - Calculation of a rate rider to recover the incremental revenue from each applicable customer class.
+- Justification that the amounts to be incurred will be prudent.
+This means that the distributor's decision to incur the amounts represents the most cost-effective option (but not necessarily the least initial cost) for ratepayers. - Justification that amounts being sought are directly related to the cause, which must be clearly outside of the base upon which current rates were derived. - Evidence that the incremental revenue requested will not be recovered through other means (e.g., it is not, in full or in part, included in base rates or being funded by customer contributions in aid of construction, or by the expansion of service to include new customers and other load growth).
+The applicant is required to quantify all incremental revenues associated with the completion of the proposed project. - Details by project for the proposed capital spending plan for the expected inservice year. - A description of the proposed capital projects and expected in-service dates. - Calculation of the revenue requirement (i.e. the cost of capital, depreciation, and PILs) associated with each proposed incremental capital project. - A description of the actions the distributor would take in the event that the OEB does not approve the application. - Calculation of a rate rider to recover the incremental revenue from each applicable customer class.
 The distributor must identify and provide a rationale for its proposed rider design, whether variable, fixed or a combination of fixed and variable riders.
 As discussed in section 3.2.3, any new rate rider for the residential class must be applied on a fixed basis.